mingkao92/dance/README.md

 # dance
 PHP Let's Dance

-Aim to be a primitive & simple & extensible PHP Framework
+Aim to be a primitive & extensible PHP Framework